Crystalline representations and $p$-adic Hodge theory for non-commutative algebraic varieties: Introduction

 \begin{thm}[{Theorem~\ref{NCBMS}}, {Non-commutative version of \cite{BMS2}}] Let $\sT$ be an $\sO_K$-linear smooth proper category.
-Then there is a natural number $n$ satisfying the following holds: \begin{itemize} \item[(1)] For any $i\geq n$, $\pi_i \TCn(\sT/\bS[z];\Z_p)$ is a Breuil-Kisin module. \item[(1)'] For any $i\geq n$, $\pi_i \TCn(\sT/\bS[z];\Z_p)^{\vee}$ is a Breuil-Kisin module of finite $E$-height. \item[(2)] (K(1)-local K theory comparison) Assume $\sT_{\Cu}$ admits a geometric realization.
+Then there is a natural number $n$ such that the following holds: \begin{itemize} \item[(1)] For any $i\geq n$, $\pi_i \TCn(\sT/\bS[z];\Z_p)$ has a natural structure of a Breuil-Kisin module. \item[(1)'] For any $i\geq n$, $\pi_i \TCn(\sT/\bS[z];\Z_p)^{\vee}$ has a natural structure of a Breuil-Kisin module of finite $E$-height. \item[(2)] (K(1)-local K theory comparison) Assume $\sT_{\Cu}$ admits a geometric realization.
 For any $i\geq n$, after scalar extension along $\ol{\phi}:\mS\to \Ainf$ which sends $z$ to $[\pi^{\flat}]^p$ and is the Frobenius on $W$, one recovers K(1)-local K theory of the generic fiber

 \item[(3)] (topological periodic homology theory comparison) For any $i\geq n$, after scalar extension along the map $\tilde{\phi}:\mS\to W$ which is the Frobenius on $W$ and sends $z$ to $0$, one recovers topological periodic homology theory of the special fibre: